LogicMage/PunkGBDis/README.md

 # PunkGBDis
-Basic CLI tool for decompiling Game Boy ROMs.
+Basic CLI tool for disassembling Game Boy ROMs.
 The source code for this executable is included in ```PunkGBDis.c```.

 # Usage